zachriggle/gatekeeper-chroot/README.md

 Starts the target process in a chroot environment.
 Most common world-readable resources can be bind-mounted so that we don't have to copy libraries around.

+If you want a more restrictive chroot, just modify `main.c` to remove the `chroot_add_bind` statements.
+If you want to add additional directories to the chroot, just add `chroot_add_bind` statements.

 ## usage

 ```sh